 Any international move needs to start with thorough research.
 Use credible resources, including the shortlist provided here, to identify a handful of possible destinations.
-(If you’re moving to be closer to family, or are being relocated for work, your destination list is likely to be much shorter – possibly containing just one candidate country.)
+Of course, if you’re moving to be closer to family, or are being relocated for work, your destination list is likely to be much shorter – possibly containing just one candidate country.

 2. Talk to American Individuals and Organizations Abroad

 Try to contact American expats who currently live in your preferred or probable destination (or have in the past) to get a sense of what life is like for outsiders and how smooth the adjustment process is likely to be.
 Direct, personal connections that allow for frank, substantive discussions (as opposed to generic guidance or rosy platitudes) are best.

 If your personal network doesn’t include people who’ve moved to your preferred destination country (or abroad at all, for that matter), seek out expats online.
 Millions of Americans live overseas, and many thousands earn livings or indulge hobbies by producing expat blogs, travelogues, how-to guides, and other content for Americans looking to follow in their footsteps.

 To find people whose lives abroad most closely resemble what you hope yours will be, and other sources of detailed, personalized information about life in other countries, try these resources:

 - Association of American Residents Overseas.
 The Association of American Residents Overseas (AARO)‘s mission is to “create and maintain ties among American citizens located in and/or residents of countries other than the United States, with no regard for their political preferences or party affiliations.”
 It’s a good resource for prospective expats seeking general information about life as an American abroad, as well as long-term American residents of other countries who have not yet formally renounced their citizenship.